simple-login/app/README.md

 - (Optional but recommended) `hostname` passed in query string
 - Request Message Body in json (`Content-Type` is `application/json`)
     - alias_prefix: string.
 The first part of the alias that user can choose.
-    - alias_suffix: should be one of the suffixes returned in the `GET /api/v2/alias/options` endpoint.
+    - signed_suffix: should be one of the suffixes returned in the `GET /api/v4/alias/options` endpoint.
     - (Optional) note: alias note

 Output: